 A zero-cost investment for long term gains

 The new system can produce in the region of 47,704 kWh of energy annually, the equivalent of powering 12 homes for a year.
 This delivers the school savings of approximately £4,500 per annum on their electricity bill, representing 28% of their usual charges.
-This saving was enabled thanks to government-backed funding, via the Salix Energy Efficiency Loan Scheme.
+This saving was enabled thanks to government-backed funding, via the Salix Energy Efficiency Loan Scheme (SEELS).
 Delivering finance for investment in around 150 different energy efficiency technologies, the Salix Finance arrangement enables schools to save on their energy bills and access cleaner, greener energy at no upfront or ongoing cost to them.